Nigerian army chief dies in air force plane crash -sources | Law-Order

 Nigerian army chief dies in air force plane crash -sources

-Nigeria's army chief Lieutenant General Ibrahim Attahiru has died in a plane crash on Friday, three military sources told Reuters.
+Nigeria's army chief Lieutenant General Ibrahim Attahiru died in a plane crash on Friday on an official visit to the northern state of Kaduna, which has had security challenges in recent months, three military sources told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)